Next year may be your last chance to buy an American car.

 Given this prospect, it would be ruinous to invest money in a rear-drive/big engined new platform for a new 300/Charger/Challenger, which would never be recovered.
 Would you buy a house that you knew going in would almost certainly be ordered torn down decades before you finished paying the mortgage off?

 You’d have to be stupid – and PSA isn’t.
+Home products and new deals from them are great, too.

 Gather ye big-engined American cars, while ye may.